-Substation Electrician on Kodiak Island, Kodiak, Alaska.
+Substation Electrician on Kodiak Island, in Kodiak, Alaska.
 This full-time union position is responsible for providing for the integrity, reliability, and protection of the cooperative's transmission and distribution substation systems supplying power to our island communities.

 Kodiak Island has breathtaking pristine scenic beauty, is a sportsman's paradise, and offers numerous fishing, hunting and recreational activities.
-This is the land of wild Sockeye Salmon, Silver Salmon, King Salmon, Halibut, and the great Kodiak Brown Bear.
+This is the land of wild King Salmon, Sockeye Salmon, Silver Salmon, Halibut, and the great Kodiak Brown Bear.
 Approximately two-thirds of the island is National Wildlife Refuge.
 The Port of Kodiak is consistently ranked as one of the top three fishing ports in the U.S. Alaska's Emerald Island has a mild, ever-changing maritime climate.

 A complete job description and application is on our website: www.kodiakelectric.com.
 Email Nancy B. Sweeney, Human Resources, Kodiak Electric Association, for more information: email@example.com.
 This position is open until filled.
 This institution is an equal opportunity provider and employer.